||In the event of any disputes, the final decision will be

 One trial end on first game only.

 Only 1 visit to the head per end.

-One dead/killed end only
+One dead/killed end

-additional dead/killed ends will incur a penalty of 2 shots
+Any additional dead/killed ends will incur a penalty of 2 shots

 away.
 All dead/killed ends will count as an end played.

 Players MUST sign card on completion of game which confirms

 their acceptance of the scores.
 Once the card is signed, then